 Please note: the Geocoding tool uses the information available in the CSV import file.
 The better quality and the more specific the location data is, the better results this Geocoding tool will render when assigning the Longitude and Latitude to each listing.

 Depending on the number of members imported, as well as the Geocoding option selected, this process could take up to several minutes to complete.

 If the location data on a specific listing is incomplete, misspelled, or "not official location name".
 The Geo-coder tool will display these as errors.
 This means the location information will need to be manually added.

-A list of member's with these errors are conveniently displayed on the right side of the Geocoding module as seen below:
+A list of members with these errors is conveniently displayed on the right side of the Geocoding module as seen below: